jrmansr/DataHouse-Compatibility/README.md

 IQ respresents a person's intelligence and EQ represents a person's emotional intelligences

+Sequence of Events
-The project calls two methods which get the average IQ and EQ of all current employees.
+1. Project invokes two functions to calculate the average IQ and EQ of the existing employees
-Next, the array of potential hires is compared to the average IQ and EQ and returns a comptability score.
+2. IQ and EQ scores of potential hires are compared with the averages to determine their compatibility score
-The array is then reordered using the insertion sort method.
+3. Potential hires' array is sorted using the insertion sort algorithm
-Lastly, the array is entered into a new array.
+4. Sorted array is added to a new array

 ## Technologies